 - Easy to transport

 The only thing I took issue with was that the Cobra doesn’t come in a carrying case like the Original Speedheater™.
-Since I’m mostly planning to use this in the shop it’s not a big deal, but infrared bulbs are expensive and I sure would like to have a custom case to carry this from job to job especially for the price.
+Since I’m mostly planning to use this in the shop, it’s not a big deal, but infrared bulbs are expensive and I sure would like to have a custom case to carry this from job to job, especially for the price.

 How to Strip Paint Using Infrared Heat

 The video below will walk you through the tools and techniques you need in just 5 minutes and give you a good demonstration of the Cobra.
 And please excuse the sweat, I’m using a infrared heater…in a warehouse…in the summer…in Florida.
+As always, subscribe to our Youtube channel so you get our helpful DIY videos as soon as they are released so you can get a head start on your next project.

-You’ll see me using a variety of tools in the video above and in case you are wondering what they are here are the links below as well as a few other tools that may be helpful.
+You’ll see me using a variety of tools in the video above, and in case you are wondering what they are, here are the links below as well as a few other tools that may be helpful.
 Some are available in our store and others are pretty standard and can be found online or in a local hardware store.

 You can click on any of the links below to learn a little more about each tool.